Murders of Channon Christian and Christopher Newsom: Investigation

 Several items were missing from Christian's vehicle, including a teddy bear and photographs Christian kept there and her phone charger and iPod.
 The front seats were pushed back, and Christian could not have reached the pedals.
 The floorboard was covered with mud, inconsistent with how Christian maintained her vehicle.
 Stickers Christian kept on the outside windows had been removed.
 Inside the vehicle was a pack of Newport cigarettes, even though neither Christian nor Newsom smoked them.
 Police also recovered an envelope from the vehicle that yielded fingerprint evidence leading them to LeMaricus Davidson of 2316 Chipman Street, an address two blocks from Christian's car.

-When police went to 2316 Chipman Street on Tuesday, January 9, they found the house unoccupied and Christian's body in a trash can in the kitchen.
+When police went to 2316 Chipman Street on January 9, they found the house unoccupied and Christian's body in a trash can in the kitchen.
 Christian's body was stashed in five large trash bags.
 The bags had Davidson's prints.
 Davidson's prints were also found on a box of garbage bags.
 Davidson's sperm was found in Christian's vagina and anus while Cobbins' sperm was found in her mouth.
 Also inside the house were several items that belonged to Christian and Newsom, including Christian's purse, clothing she had in her vehicle, Christian's shoes, camera, photographs (which were ripped and burned), and iPod and Newsom's baseball caps and driver's license.
 Several of the victims' belongings had Davidson's prints.
 The items from Christian's SUV were shoved into trash bags.
 In addition to the sperm found on Christian's body, Davidson's sperm was found on Christian's jeans while Cobbins' sperm was found on her camisole, sweater, and jeans.
 Shell casings found at Davidson's house matched the bullets used to kill Newsom.